nesi/support-docs/docs/Scientific_Computing/Supported_Applications/MATLAB.md

 ## Explicit parallelism.

-Explicit parallelism is when you write your code specifically to make use of multiple CPU\'s.
-This can be done using MATLABs *parpool*-based language constructs, MATLAB assigns each thread a \'worker\' that can be assigned sections of code.
+Explicit parallelism is when you write your code specifically to make use of multiple CPU's.
+This can be done using MATLABs *parpool*-based language constructs, MATLAB assigns each thread a 'worker' that can be assigned sections of code.

-MATLAB will make temporary files under your home directory (in
+MATLAB will make temporary files under your home directory (in ~/.matlab/local\_cluster\_jobs) for communication with worker processes.
-\~/.matlab/local\_cluster\_jobs) for communication with worker processes.
-To prevent simultaneous parallel MATLAB jobs from interfering with each other you should tell them to each use their own job-specific local directories:
+To prevent simultaneous parallel MATLAB jobs from interfering with each other you should tell them to each use their own job-specific local
+directories:

     pc = parcluster('local')
     pc.JobStorageLocation = getenv('TMPDIR')
     parpool(pc, str2num(getenv('SLURM_CPUS_PER_TASK')))

-> ### Note {#prerequisites}
+> ### Note
 >
 > Parpool will throw a warning when started due to a difference in how
 > time z<dfn class="dictionary-of-numbers">one is specified</dfn>.
 To